fcostin/cmepy_slides/README.rst

 Slides are `here
 <http://github.com/fcostin/cmepy_slides/raw/master/cmepy_slides_body.pdf>`_

-The Python code formatting used in this slides is achiaved via a horribly modified version of latex source generated from the wonderful `sphinx <http://sphinx.pocoo.org/>`_.
+The Python code formatting used in this slides is achieved via a horribly modified version of latex source generated from the wonderful `sphinx <http://sphinx.pocoo.org/>`_.